 In true budget airline fashion, Volaris doesn’t offer wi-fi or in-flight entertainment.
 Refreshments, including water, are available for purchase and snacks mostly include packaged chips and candies and some sandwiches.
 I made the mistake of buying coffee on a flight to Mexico City once and I do not recommend it.

-Volaris fleet consists of Airbus A319, A320 and A321 models, which are all single-aisle jetliners with three seats on each side.
-You’ll likely fly the A320 aircraft which represents the majority of its fleet.
-Volaris was one of the first in North America to use the A320Neo, which is a slightly bigger and quieter version of A320.
+You’ll most likely fly on an Airbus A320, which represents the majority of the Volaris fleet.
+The airline operates A319, A320 (including ceo and neo), and A321 (including ceo and neo) models (all single-aisle jetliners with three seats on each side).
+Volaris was one of the first carriers in North America to use the A320Neo, a slightly bigger and quieter version of the standard A320.

 In my experience, the seats are quite rigid and uncomfortable.
-But because most of the flights Volaris serves are short-haul (with the exception of destinations like Lima), it’s manageable.
+But for the short-haul flights that make up most Volaris routes, it’s manageable.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.
 Find more perspectives in our user reviews below.